WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 We also want to set a colour for the circle.
 There are a lot of turtle colours ready for use in Python and we have already used ```"red"``` and ```"black"``` in the code.
 Some of the other colours available are: ```"white", "gray", "lightgray", "green", "lightgreen", "blue", "cyan", "yellow", "magenta", "gold", "orange", "maroon", "violet", "purple", "navy", "skyblue", "turquoise", "darkgreen", "chocolate", "brown"```.
 The turtle colour is set with ```grid_turtle.color(****)``` with the colour, *including quote marks*, inside the brackets.

 The turtle will initially be set with a pen width of 1, which will produce a very thin line - only one pixel wide.
 The outline of the clock will need to be thicker.
-You can set it to any number using ```grid_turtle.pensize(***)``` where you put your pen thickness in the brackets.
+You can set it to any number using ```grid_turtle.pensize(***)``` where you put your pen thickness in pixels in the brackets.

 However, a smarter way to do this is to give the pen thickness as a fraction of the clock radius.
 Then if you make your clock bigger or smaller the thickness of the circle will change in proportion.